The Partners and their Roles

 World Health Organization (WHO)

-The Containment Project is unique, led by WHO Headquarters and WHO Regional Offices for the Western Pacific and for Southeast Asia in close collaboration with National Malaria Centre (CNM) Cambodia, the Bureau of Vector-Borne Disease (BVBD) Thailand, Malaria Consortium and the following research institutes and universities (Wellcome Trust/Mahidol-Oxford Tropical Research Unit, Pasteur Institute Cambodia, and the Centre of Excellence for Biomedical and Public Health Informatics (BIOPHICS), Faculty of Tropical Medicine (FTM), Mahidol University.
-The project is a collaborative effort of agencies with the range of key skills and capacity to mount the necessary response at global, inter-regional, regional and country levels.
-WHO has overall responsibility for the implementation and research components of the project.
+The Containment Project was unique, led by WHO Headquarters and WHO Regional Offices for the Western Pacific and for Southeast Asia in close collaboration with National Malaria Centre (CNM) Cambodia, the Bureau of Vector-Borne Disease (BVBD) Thailand, Malaria Consortium and the Wellcome Trust/Mahidol-Oxford Tropical Research Unit, Pasteur Institute Cambodia, and the Centre of Excellence for Biomedical and Public Health Informatics (BIOPHICS), Faculty of Tropical Medicine (FTM), and the Mahidol University.
+The project was a collaborative effort of agencies with the range of key skills and capacity to mount the necessary response at global, inter-regional, regional and country levels.
+WHO was the overall responsible for the implementation and research components of the project.
+The WHO launched a website dedicated to the containment project, which includes comprehensive information on the initiative including background information and achievements as well as pictures from the field.
+Click

 National Malaria Centre, Ministry of Health (MoH) Cambodia